-Although sleeping on a cloud might be impossible, down blankets can provide that fluffy, floating feeling.
+Although sleeping on a cloud is definitely impossible, down blankets can provide that fluffy, floating feeling.
 Unfortunately, what usually comes with them is a hefty price tag and possible allergies.
 Luckily, alternatives have made it possible for allergy-sufferers and budget shoppers to achieve that cloudlike sleeping experience.

 The world of comforters might seem daunting to enter because there are hundreds of choices out there and terms that are not exactly clear.
-This list of highest-rated down alternative comforters will clarify those confusing labels and get you closer to dreaming in the sky—or at least pretending that you are.
+This list of best down alternative comforter products will clarify those confusing labels and get you closer to dreaming in the sky—or at least pretending that you are.

 Linenspa – Editor’s Choice